In Practice - Implementing Medical Standards

 It has also resulted in HFR Solutions CIC providing several of the partner’s response team with the skills and experience to be workplace medical trainers, which allows our partner to deliver regular maintenance of skills training sessions, definitely resulting in reduced skills fade.

 For our partner, who operates in a high-risk environment, a 75% improvement in response times and the introduction of user-friendly and noise controlling defibrillators has helped their operation implement safer systems of work.

 A high-risk and challenging environment such as an offshore operation provides additional obstacles to overcome, for example providing rescuers with access to the incident scene.

 Given some recent notifiable examples affecting the renewables sector highlighted below, we were tasked with undertaking a thorough review of Centrica’s medical procedures, which identified the aforementioned issue as well as tackling incident response times and the provision of essential medical equipment.

-- A vessel colliding with an offshore wind turbine resulting in damage to the vessel, some on-board crew being taken to hospital, luckily nobody was seriously hurt.
+- A vessel colliding with an offshore wind turbine resulting in damage to the vessel, some onboard crew being taken to the hospital, luckily nobody was seriously hurt.

 - An offshore wind technician suffering a heart attack and having to undertake a self-rescue and evacuation.